How to Install Microsoft Edge on Ubuntu (26.04, 24.04, 22.04)

 Remove the Microsoft Edge Repository

-Finally, to prevent your package manager from attempting to access Microsoft Edge repositories in the future, delete the repository file:
+Remove the repository configuration to prevent APT from attempting to access Microsoft Edge packages in the future:

 sudo apt update